 This article today is all about fire safety in your home.
 By following the tips given you can reduce the risk of a fire in your home and react in a better way should a fire occur.

 Statistics on the fire service website show that every year the fire and rescue service is called to over 600,000 fires, which result in over 800 deaths and over 17,000 injuries.
 50,000 of these fires are in the home and kill nearly 500 people.

 These are frightening statistics, but there are plenty of things you can do to stay safe at home and improve your fire safety.
 Here are 5 ways in-which you can improve fire safety at your home.

 Did you know that you’re twice as likely to die in a house fire that has no smoke detector installed compared to one that does?
 Installing a smoke detector in your home is essential as it literally could save your life.

 Our smoke detector is especially helpful, as it is linked to our personal alarm system.
-This means that should your smoke detector go off, an automatic alert call with go through to our Care Team.
+This means that should your smoke detector go off, an automatic alert call with go through to our Response Team.
 They will respond over the Lifeline Vi Alarm unit to speak with you before contacting the fire service.